History of Otago: Campaigns in Canterbury

 European contact seems to have played a role in the resumption of internecine warfare.
 In the North Island tribes in close contact with Pākehā had acquired muskets by the 1820s.
 Similarly, in the South Island Māori early acquired European firearms which they used on their relations in the Kai Huaka struggle ("Eat-relations" feud).
 Fortunately for the South, the feud did not spread to what would later become the territory of the Otago Province, and though petty quarrels between the Otago and Murihiku natives occurred from time to time, open warfare never took place.
 The Kai Huaka troubles began in Canterbury.
 A woman named Murihaka tried on a dog-skin cloak belonging to Tama-i-hara-nui, a chief.
-Some members of Tama-i-hara-nui's hapu, exasperated by this sacrilegious act, killed the servant of Hape, a friend of Murihaka's.
-Hape's whanau, finding the retribution excessive, killed some members of the whanau which had avenged the original presumptuous act.
+Some members of Tama-i-hara-nui's hapū, exasperated by this sacrilegious act, killed the servant of Hape, a friend of Murihaka's.
+Hape's whanau, finding the retribution excessive, killed some members of the whānau which had avenged the original presumptuous act.
 This whanau took utu by killing Hape himself.
 Hape's wife then took refuge with her brothers at Taumutu and they in turn killed three prominent members of yet another whanau.
 By now, most of the Māori of Banks Peninsula had become involved.
 The dynamic is simple enough.
 If one Māori offended another, the aggrieved party's whanau or hapu was obliged to exact an appropriate penalty.
 In most quarrels this often ended matters unless, as in this case, the penalty seemed excessive.
 Meanwhile, Tama-i-hara-nui sought aid from kin at Kaiapoi and successfully attacked Taumutu.
 The Hapu at Taumutu, which included Taiaroa's sister, sent another woman, Hinehaka, who had close ties with several southern chiefs to ask for help.
 Taiaroa mobilised a large Taua or war party which headed north in canoes.
 Taiaroa also had kin among the hapu he intended to attack so he went ahead, warned the enemy, then returned to lead the assault.
 At Wairewa on Banks Peninsula, the southerners won an unsatisfyingly bloodless victory.
-Fearful of being met by taunts and jeers on returning home, they killed a kinsman of Taununu, a powerful rangatira from Kaikoura who had settled near his kin at Kaiapoi and controlled Rapaki, a large pa in Lyttelton harbour.
+Fearful of being met by taunts and jeers on returning home, they killed a kinsman of Taununu, a powerful rangatira from Kaikōura who had settled near his kin at Kaiapoi and controlled Rapaki, a large pa in Lyttelton harbour.
 Utu, which involved revenge, was producing a bloodbath.